sappira-inc/molekule/README.md

 ```

 ### Previewing

-1. We use [Yalc](https://github.com/whitecolor/yalc) to preview changes made to Molekule in consuming applications.
-Yalc can be installed by running: `yarn global add yalc`.
+We use [Yalc](https://github.com/whitecolor/yalc) to preview changes made to Molekule in consuming applications.

+1. Install Yalc: `yarn global add yalc`.
 1. Run `yarn preview` (which runs `yalc publish --push`) to publish the changes to your local `~/.yalc` directory.
 1. Run `yalc link molekule` in the consuming application, and start (or restart) that application to preview the changes locally.
 1. Once you're satisfied with your changes, run: `yalc remove molekule` to remove the local version from the consuming application, and `yarn install --check-files` to restore the package.